Terminology

 Metric

-When the term ‘metric’ is employed, it refers to a figure of merit that is a metric in the mathematical sense: ensuring positivity, symmetry and triangle inequality (see xxx for definition).
+When the term ‘metric’ is employed, it refers to a figure of merit that is a metric in the mathematical sense: ensuring positivity, symmetry, and triangle inequality (see fidelities and errors page for a more precise definition).

 NISQ